Build

 The default — curated stock photos

 Virex uses picsum.photos with a deterministic seed per app and slot.
-That means the same app always gets the same images across builds, and different apps get different ones.
-Zero setup, zero cost, nothing to configure.
+The same app always gets the same images across builds, and different apps get different ones.
+Zero setup, zero cost.

 Your own — drop them in public/images/

-Create a folder called public/images/ in your repo and add any .png / .jpg / .webp / .svg files.
-Virex detects them automatically on the next build or edit and cycles through them in every slot that needs an image.
-The stock fallback disappears the moment you add one of your own.
+Create public/images/ in your repo and add .png / .jpg / .webp / .svg files.
+Virex detects them on the next build or edit and cycles through them in every slot that needs an image.
+The stock fallback disappears the moment you add one.

-When you import a repo that already has files under public/images/ or public/assets/, Virex recognises them and treats them as the source of truth.
+When you import a repo that already has files under public/images/ or public/assets/, Virex recognises them as the source of truth.
 New generations on top won't overwrite your own images — they just pull from the folder.

 Next